GLTdotNS/GLTdotNS/README.md

 <p align="left">
 </p>

-# Hi there! 👋
+# Hi there ou! 👋

 Welcome to my GitHub profile!
-I'm Georgi, known as GLTdotNS, a JS Ninja
+I'm Georgi Tonkov, a JS Ninja

 ## About Me